Rubén Colón Tarrats: Music career

-Upon graduating from Temple, he joined the Puerto Rico Department of Education as a music teacher and school choir director in Ponce, where he taught at various Ponce public high schools and also lead the schools' choirs.
+Upon returning to the island, he joined the Puerto Rico Department of Education as a music teacher and school choir director in Ponce, where he taught at various Ponce public high schools and also lead the schools' choirs.
 While a music teacher, he created the Octeto de Ponce, a musical group of eight singers.
 He also joined the Vocal Instrumental Ars Nova and the Coral Polifónica de Ponce.
 During 1980 and 1981, he co-founded the Instituto de Música Juan Morel Campos where he also became professor of choir and music theory.
-Among his students are Marilucy Rodríguez (director of Universidad de Puerto Rico-Ponce Choir), Alexander Rodríguez (director of Coro de la Academia Cristo Rey), Dennis Valdés-Brito Díaz (director of the Instituto de Música Juan Morel Campos and Universidad Interamericana-Ponce choirs), Víctor Quiles (director Ponce High School Choir), Hugo Adames (Director Coro de la Pontificia Universidad Católica de Puerto Rico Choir), José Rafael Morales and Mayte Morales Frau (co-directors of La Coral Municipal de Ponce).
+Among his students are Alexander Rodríguez (director of Coro de la Academia Cristo Rey), Dennis Valdés-Brito Díaz (director of the Instituto de Música Juan Morel Campos and Universidad Interamericana-Ponce choirs), Víctor Quiles (director Ponce High School Choir), Hugo Adames (Director Coro de la Pontificia Universidad Católica de Puerto Rico Choir), José Rafael Morales and Mayte Morales Frau (co-directors of La Coral Municipal de Ponce).

-From 1983 to 1999 he was director of the Coral Polifónica de Ponce and while under his direction, Coral Polifónica competed at the Festival Coral America Canta in Mar del Plata, Argentina, in 1983 and, in 1999, at Carnegie Hall, in New York City.
+From 1983 to 1999 he was director of the Coral Polifónica de Ponce and while under his direction, Coral Polifónica participated in the Festival Coral America Canta in Mar del Plata, Argentina, in 1983 and, in 1999, at Carnegie Hall, in New York City.
 In 1993-1994 he was choir director of the Coro de la Universidad Interamericana in Ponce and from 1994 to 1995 he was president of the Puerto Rican Association of Choir Directors.
 In 1994, he joined the teaching staff at the Pontificia Universidad Católica de Puerto Rico (PUCPR) and became the school's choir director.
 Under his leadership, the choir at the PUCPR recorded its first DVD of Christmas carols.

-In 2003, former Ponce mayor Rafael Cordero Santiago named him director of the Banda Municipal de Ponce, an orchestra that he conducted until November 2013.
+In 2003, former Ponce mayor Rafael Cordero Santiago named him director of the Banda Municipal de Ponce, a band that he conducted until November 2013.

 In 2006 he co-founded Festival Internacional de Coros “Descubre a Puerto Rico y su Música Coral”, and international musical festival that takes places yearly in Ponce.
 In 2009, he created the Coral Municipal de Ponce for the Ponce Municipal Government, directing it until 2013.
 Also in 2009, he was a visiting professor of music at the Universidad Autónoma de Santo Domingo in the Dominican Republic promoted by the United States Embassy in Santo Domingo.